What is Abstract Art? Unlocking the Meaning Behind Abstract Paintings

 Many of us have asked this complicated question.
 Artists, curators, art collectors consider it regularly.
 It may be that it is a question we can only really answer for ourselves.
 What is Abstract Art to me?
 I wanted to explore this for myself and give you a sense of what I think Abstract Art is.

-I believe Art in all its forms seeks to open up a dialogue.
+I believe art in all its forms seeks to open up a dialogue.
 To engage, excite and provoke.
-Abstract Art is no different in this regard although it may feel a little more difficult to engage with initially.
+Abstract art paintings are no different in this regard although it may feel a little more difficult to engage with initially.
 As far as I am concerned great art leaves us with a sense of mystery and uncertainty.
 It allows us to question and creates a safe place to do that without sermonising and telling us what we should believe.

 For me, this is abstract art and the truest way that I can paint the world around me.

 I have to admit that abstract seascapes are probably my most favourite thing to paint.